 - fresh chopped cilantro

-- Melt 3 tbsp butter in a medium pot over medium heat.
+- Melt 3 tablespoon butter in a medium pot over medium heat.
 Add the shallots, lemongrass, ginger, garlic, and Thai chile and saute until aromatic, about 2 minutes.

 - Add the flour and Cajun seasoning, mixing until the ingredients are coated in the flour.
 Add the diced potatoes and clam juice and cover the pot.
 Bring to a boil, reduce the heat to low, and simmer for 15 minutes or until the potatoes are just barely cooked.